metorres89/movies-app/README.md

 ```

 * We use **Routes** instead of **Switch** because we are using a newer version of the React Routes dependency.

+4. We created a view for the movie list using React Table v7 Component (the tutorial was made using the v6).
+Some changes has been made to this component so we had to change a little the code presented in the tutorial.
+Basically the React Table v7 differs from the previous version because it doesn't assume any specific style or appearence.
+So currently it's rendering a basic HTML table that the user is responsible for customizing.
+More info [here](https://react-table.tanstack.com/docs/quick-start).